(CNN) — If you're planning to travel to the Netherlands, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 Those coming from "very high risk" countries must show the results of a negative PCR or antigen test (taken within 48 and 24 hours respectively if arriving by plane).

-Travelers arriving from safe areas outside of the EU must provide proof of vaccination,or a negative PCR test result or antigen test taken within 48 hours (or collected within 24 hours for antigen tests).
+From December 22, travelers arriving from safe areas outside of the EU that aren't designated "very high risk" must provide proof of vaccination, or a negative PCR test result or antigen test taken within 48 hours (or collected within 24 hours for antigen tests).

-Unvaccinated travelers from "very high-risk" areas outside of the EU are require to quarantine for 10 days.
+Travelers from "very high risk" areas outside of the EU are required to quarantine for 10 days.
 Returning a further negative test on day five of quarantine means visitors from these countries can move around the country freely.
 You can make an appointment to get tested once you are in the Netherlands by calling 0800 1202.

 All travelers must complete a health screening form, which can be downloaded here.